This tick could make you allergic to meat - NewsBreak

 CAES says while adults are more active in spring and early summer, while nymphs are most active from April through summer.
 All lone star ticks are active in summer months.

-Both the CDC and other researchers warn lone star ticks are likely not the only ticks causing spread pf AGS.
+Both the CDC and other researchers warn lone star ticks are likely not the only ticks causing spread of AGS.

 Ticks are also well-known to pose threat of Lyme disease spread to humans.